-- 1.1 Where the circumstances warrant, PETRONAS may suspend an employee on full pay pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee - 1.2 If the investigations reveal concrete and cogent evidence in support of the alleged misconduct, PETRONAS may institute disciplinary action against the said employee
+- 1.1 Where the circumstances warrant, employees accept that PETRONAS may suspend an employee with full salary pending the investigation and/or inquiry into alleged acts of misconduct committed by the employee for up to eight (8) working days. - 1.2 If the investigations reveal concrete and cogent evidence in support of the alleged misconduct, PETRONAS may institute disciplinary action against the said employee as provided by the Internal Work Regulations in effect.